likith012/mulEEG/README.md

 ## Highlights ✨

 - A self-supervised model pre-trained on unlabelled Electroencephalography (EEG) data beating the supervised counterpart 💥.
-- Complete pre-processing pipeline, augmentation and training scripts are available for reproducability.
+- Complete pre-processing pipeline, augmentation and training scripts are available for experimentation.
 - Pre-trained model weights are provided for reproducability.

 ## Results :man_dancing: